 Her seasons: The Bachelor, season 22 and Bachelor in Paradise, season 5

 Kevin was the "winner" of Bachelorette Canada, and Winter Games, but, sadly, both of those relationships did not work out.
 Already a fan favorite to viewers in the U.S., his arrival in Paradise was a welcome surprise.
 He and Astrid hit it off early, but after watching his ex-girlfriend, Ashley I., get engaged on the beach, Kevin broke down, broke things off with Astrid, and with the show.
 The two both went home from Mexico.
 Outside of filming, the two reunited and decided to make things work.
 At the reunion show, Astrid and Kevin revealed they are dating, and that things are going well.
-In December 2018, Astrid moved to Canada to be with him.
+In December 2018, Astrid moved to Canada to be with him and Kevin popped the question in 2019!
+They are currently planning a wedding for 2021.